litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

                 <div class="context">
                     …e volumes and mask were later used with FSL randomise.

-The volumes were reshaped and concatenated, and the resulting data matrix was transferred to the R environment (Bengtsson,  ; R Core Team,  ). <mark class="annotated-text">We applied clustering to all the BOLD fMRI volumes acquired from the 55 participants that had survived censoring.</mark> As mentioned in the introduction, the volumes are described by their voxels' signal amplitudes, and their relation to other volumes has to be defined via a suitable function.
+The volumes were reshaped and concatenated, and the resulting data matrix was transferred to the R environment (Bengtsson,  ; R Core Team,  ). <mark class="annotated-text">We applied clustering to all the BOLD fMRI volumes acquired from the 55 participants that had survived censoring.</mark> As mentioned in the introduction, the volumes are described by their voxels&#39; signal amplitudes, and their relation to other volumes has to be defined via a suitable function.
 Here, individual volumes…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"